-Today, we don’t hear much about advocating that women enter the trades.
-It seems that the powers that be have turned their attention to encouraging women to enter the STEM (Science, Technology, Engineering, and Math) fields.
-But the trades still offer excellent opportunities for women to make a living and are more attractive than ever for several reasons.
+Today, there isn’t the same campaign to push women into trade work.
+Rather, the attention has now turned to encouraging women to enter the STEM (Science, Technology, Engineering, and Math) fields.
+But the trades still offer excellent opportunities for women to make a living.

-Community college is much more affordable compared to a four-year college education.
+Community college is a much more affordable option than a four-year college education.
 Trade schools can be a bit costlier than community college, but there are scholarships for women entering the trades.
 Apprenticeship program educate workers on-the-job and in the classroom at no cost to the trainee, while at the same time allowing the apprentice to earn money while acquiring skills.